wolfgangasdf/iqp-book/ad-wkb.md

 $$\psi(x)=F e^{i k x}$$(ad-wkb-6)

-In the tunneling region which is classically forbidden for the particle, $p(x)$ is imaginary and it is useful to write the WKB expression slightly differently:
+In the tunneling region which is classically forbidden for the particle, $p(x)$ is imaginary and therefore the wavefunction is real!
+It is useful to write the WKB expression slightly differently:

 $$\psi(x) \approx \frac{C}{\sqrt{|p(x)|}} e^{ \pm \frac{1}{\hbar} \int|p(x)| d x}$$(ad-wkb-7)

-This is allowed since only $p^2$ appears in the Schrödinger equation, and you can test that taking the modulus of $p$ works.
-This describes an exponentially increasing or decreasing function, which is non-oscillatory!
+Taking the modulus of $p$ is allowed since only $p^2$ appears in the Schrödinger equation.
+This describes an exponentially increasing or decreasing function, which in strong contrast to the plane wave is non-oscillatory!

 `[slide]`

-In the tunneling region we therefore have in the barrier two possible contributions:
+In the tunneling region we therefore have in the barrier the two possible contributions:

 $$\psi(x) \approx \frac{C}{\sqrt{|p(x)|}} e^{\frac{1}{\hbar} \int_0^x\left|p\left(x^{\prime}\right)\right| d x^{\prime}}+\frac{D}{\sqrt{|p(x)|}} e^{-\frac{1}{\hbar} \int_0^x\left|p\left(x^{\prime}\right)\right| d x^{\prime}}$$(ad-wkb-8)